GSotelo/effective-go/sections/blocks.md

 ### Block hierarchy
 Blocks follow a clear hierarchy from largest to smallest scope:
+- **Universal block** - Widest scope, predeclared identifiers available everywhere in your program
-- **Package block** - Widest scope, shared across all files in a package (for declarations: variables, constants, functions, types)
+- **Package block** - Shared across all files in a package (for declarations: variables, constants, functions, types)
 - **File block** - Specific to one `.go` file (imports are file-scoped)
 - **Function block** - Local to a specific function
 - **Control flow blocks** - Limited to if/for/switch structures